-- A lock screen on your computer with instructions to pay a ransom
+- A lock screen on your computer displaying instructions to pay a ransom.

 - Disconnect your PC from the internet and any internal networks.

-- Break out your backups and start a clean install of your operating system and files.
+- Retrieve your backups and perform a clean install of both your operating system and files.

-- Consult your IT team to check for other malware in your system and identify the access point the hackers exploited.
+- Engage your IT team to scan your system for other malware and identify the hackers’ entry point.

-- Create offline backups of your data and follow the 3-2-1 Rule.
-Check on your backups periodically.
+- Create offline backups of your data and adhere to the 3-2-1 Rule.
+Regularly verify the integrity of your backups.

-- Install antiviruses on your PC.
-These can identify malware in emails and on websites before it penetrates your system.
+- Install antivirus software on your PC to identify and intercept malware in emails and on websites before it compromises your system.